The expenses or benefits you include in a PAYE Settlement Agreement (PSA) must be minor, irregular or impracticable.

 Impracticable expenses and benefits are things that are difficult to place a value on or divide up between individual employees.
 Examples of impracticable expenses and benefits include:

-- staff entertainment that isn’t exempt from tax or National Insurance Contributions
+- staff entertainment that is not exempt from tax or National Insurance Contributions

 - shared cars